ruricolist/serapeum/reference.md

 ### `(range start &optional stop step)`

-Return a vector of real numbers, starting from START.
+Return a (possibly specialized) vector of real numbers, starting from START.

 With three arguments, return the integers in the interval [start,end) whose difference from START is divisible by STEP.

+START, STOP, and STEP can be any real number, except that if STOP is greater than START, STEP must be positive, and if START is greater than STOP, STEP must be negative.

+The vector returned has the smallest element type that can represent numbers in the given range.
+E.g. the range [0,256) will usually be represented by a vector of octets, while the range [-10.0,10.0) will be represented by a vector of single floats.
+The exact representation, however, depends on your Lisp implementation.

 STEP defaults to 1.